ajithgh/Predicting-Movie-success/README.md

 Click on the above codes to go to respective code files or use the [Master Code](https://github.com/ajithgh/Predicting-Movie-success/blob/main/Rcodes/Master%20Code%20File.Rmd) file to get the complete codes along with Live links to data files initially used in this project.

+Most of Part 1 is explained in Section 1.
+Apart from Data Funneling, most of Part 1 and Part 2 is understanding the Data by observation and EDA.

+In Part 3, We did **Feature Engineering** & created over 25 Features such as:

++ Released_in_holidayMonth
++ profit_factor
++ cast_crew_ratio
++ Target
++ Converting over 10 Text Columns such as Tagline, Collection, etc into Binomial or Numerical
++ Movie directed by a high paid director?
++ most profitable production companies
++ avg. revenue of Collection
++ Competition during Release
++ most profitable genre
++ Avg revenue by crew size
++ Avg Revenue by cast Size
++ Cost per Capita
++ Avg Budget oer Genre
++ Within 1-σ Runtime
++ Within 1-σ Combined Rating

+Then we used MICE package for **Data Imputation**.
+Dumified using ``` Dummy_cols() ``` with Comma "," as seperator.
+Later we created a model With Random Test/Train Data sets to find the Top 50 FImportant Features using RF which we then used to create an RF and GLM model.
+We also created a model by creating a train/test set using Release year: Train: 2017-2018 & Test : 2019

 ----